AP Exam Development

 Developing an AP Exam is a multiyear process that takes place in parallel with the development of the course.
 Here are the steps.

 - Set exam specifications.
-First, the test development committee makes decisions on the exam's overall nature, such as:
+First, using AP Exam data and recommendations from advisory groups, including the test development committee, decisions about the exam’s overall nature are determined, such as:

 - How long will the exam be?